reeshuffled/reeshuffled.github.io/_posts/2023-11-10-What-Are-Hobbies-and-Interests.md

 ---
-layout: writing
+layout: article
-categories: Writing
+categories: Articles
 tags: ["Living Better"]
 title: "What Are Hobbies and Interests?"
-permalink: /writing/what-are-hobbies-and-interests
+slug: what-are-hobbies-and-interests
 description: "An examination of the essences of hobbies and interests and why that's helpful to you/how to put it into practice."
 ---